BDSM Responsibilities

 The risk of SM play varies according the kind of play being done.
 But in general any significant amount of play involves greater risk than most everyday activity.
 It is the responsibility of the Top to be aware of these risks, take them seriously, and do all that can be done to reduce or eliminate them.

 In every training seminar or reading of how to play there will be safety warnings given.
 On rare occasion the information given is not accurate or over cautious.
-But the vast majority of the time this information is coming from kinky medical professionals who know of what they speak and also the lessons learned from disasters suffered by BDSM players who have gone before you.
-You do not want to learn these lessons the same way they did.
+But the vast majority of the time this information is coming from kinky medical professionals who know of what they speak.
+The are also lessons learned from disasters suffered by BDSM players who have gone before you and you do want to avoid learning these lessons the same way they did.
 To do so is to make mistakes that many times cannot be reversed.
-Mistakes that cause injuries that cause permanent changes to lives or even death.
+Mistakes causing injuries that result in permanent changes to lives or even death.
 You can only exist in time before such damage only once.
 If such disasters happen there is no "I will get it right next time" or going back in time to do it differently.
-You do not want a lifetime of flashbacks and thinking "if only I had known" or "I had done it differently."
+You want to avoid a lifetime of flashbacks and thinking "if only I had known" or "I had done it differently."
 Before the play is the time to be educated in what can happen and to think proactively beforehand rather than reactively after the fact.
 By far the vast majority of the disasters that can happen are easily avoided once the dangers are known and the knowledge acted upon.

 Most BDSM play requires training to do it in a safe manner.

-There is SM play that cannot be done safely at all.
-These risk death no matter how carefully done, and are to be avoided.
+There is also SM play that risks severe injury and death in spite of how carefully and skillfully done.
+These are to be avoided.
 Examples of such plays are Breath Control and Flat Lining.

 The Use Of Drugs: